Duve3/ModCord/README.md

 # ModCord
 A discord client created from the ground up.

+This is the CLI-rewrite branch.
+This branch is a CLI version of ModCord, as the GUI is too challenging!

+## READ THIS:
+(technical jargon, tl;dr at the end)

+Due to how discord works with the `resume` OP code, I can't find a way to call it if someone has previously used the official client.
+(How would we know the last sequence value??? or last session!)
+This is a bold assumption and untested in the future I will see if there is any possible way around it or if it will accept outdated values.
+Without this
+method, we can't get a replay of many previous events.

+Based on research conducted by me I was unable to get the resume method working.

+^ we are currently testing the `resume` method and seeing if we can get to replay without proper values.

+TL;DR:
+You won't get previous notifications if you close ModCord, go to the official client, then reopen ModCord

 ## THIS PROJECT IS CURRENTLY ONLY THE MINIMAL VIABLE PRODUCT, MISSING HUNDREDS QOL AND DESIGN FEATURES!
 ### it's also missing many core features when stuff goes wrong! (whoops)